-- 1. While linked to the vehicle, press and release the LD/M total button. - The "Mode Selection Menu" displays. - - The Vehicle Info Menu displays. - Use the UP △ and DOWN buttons, as necessary, to highlight IPT, then press the LD/M button. - A "One moment please . . ." message displays while the requested information is retrieved from the vehicle's computer. - If In-use Performance Tracking is not supported by the vehicle under test, an advisory message shows on the Scan Tool's display.
-Press the LD/M to exit. - When you have finished viewing the statistics, press the LD/M to button to exit.
+- 1. While linked to the vehicle, press and release the LD/M total button. - The "Mode Selection Menu" displays. - Use the UP △ and DOWN buttons, as necessary, to highlight Vehicle Info, then press the LD/M button. - The Vehicle Info Menu displays. - Use the UP △ and DOWN buttons, as necessary, to highlight IPT, then press the LD/M button. - A "One moment please . . ." message displays while the requested information is retrieved from the vehicle's computer. - If In-use Performance Tracking is not supported by the vehicle under test, an advisory message shows on the Scan Tool's display.
+Press the LD/M to exit. - When you have finished viewing the statistics, press the LD/M (1) button to exit.